MLCB/mlcb.github.io/index.md

 ## Instructions for posters
-The posters dimensions are 36 x 48 in.
-(91cm x 122cm). **Please note**: this is different than previous years.
+The maximum poster dimensions are 2.5 feet wide, 4 feet tall. **Please note**: this is different than previous years.

 ## Invited Speakers
    * [Eran Halperin - UCLA (USA)](https://www.eranhalperingenomics.com//)